Phil Ruffin: Trump International Tower

 Ruffin's joint venture with his friend Donald Trump involved a portion of the New Frontier land.
 The Trump International Hotel and Tower, built immediately adjacent to the Fashion Show Mall, broke ground in July 2005.
 The tower opened in March 2008, and plans for an identical second tower were announced.
 Ruffin has a half-interest in the development, having contributed the land for his part of the deal.

 Circus Circus

 MGM Resorts International sold Circus Circus Las Vegas to Ruffin in December 2019 for $825 million.
 The purchase includes the adjacent Slots-A-Fun Casino, the Adventuredome amusement park, and adjacent open space.
 Ruffin plans to add to the property a swimming pool complex with a wave machine, sand beaches and a lazy river ride.

+In January 2025, Ruffin stated his intention to sell the property.